ruricolist/cl-strftime/README.txt

      (cl-strftime:format-time t "%D" (get-universal-time))
      => 02/12/12

+The stream argument may be NIL or T, as for FORMAT.

 The time argument may be a universal time or a LOCAL-TIME timestamp.

 The time zone should be NIL, for here; T, for UTC; or a time zone object in LOCAL-TIME'S format.

-The second exported function, MAKE-TIME-FORMATTER, is to FORMAT-TIME as FORMATTER is to FORMAT.
+The other exported function, MAKE-TIME-FORMATTER, is to FORMAT-TIME as FORMATTER is to FORMAT.

-As an extension, FORMAT-TIME understands a number of named formats.
+FORMAT-TIME also understands a number of named formats.
 To use a named format, pass a keyword in place of the control string.

      (cl-strftime:format-time t :rfc-3339 (get-universal-time))
      => 2012-03-19T06:16:29Z